Carry on my wayward son

 Know that your spirit has what it takes to be in this world.
 You would not have been put here otherwise.

 Choose your actions based on what will serve humanity.
 You never want to say to yourself, “I should have.”
 It is always a good time to step into your higher self, to open fully to your Divinity, and take it on with everything you’ve got.
-The truth is this: you have the power to be anything and do anything if you set forth your intentions and follow them.
+The truth is this: you have the power to be and do what you came here to do if you set forth your intentions and follow them.
 This is a basic rule of life.
 Develop your talents to their highest degree and then use them to make the greatest contribution you can – you have no idea what you are capable of.
 You have the capacity to move heaven and earth.

 On Grace: “I never know where I will find You or how You will speak to me.
 Some days it is through a new person and other days it is through a new experience.
 Each day I become more aware of something I did not understand or realize before.
 I knew I should be grateful for all that I have but now I realize I should also be grateful for all that I do not have.
 For I do not have traumatic war memories and I do not have scars from being a refugee and I do not have the fear of a homeless person.
 I am grateful for all I have and for all I do not have.
 If I am grateful for having been spared a suffering, give me the grace to help those who are suffering.
 Amen” ~ Caroline Myss